 Conducting a SWOT analysis is a time-consuming process.
 While you can do it yourself, it is better to hire an analyst if you want to achieve accurate results.

-Consider your customer's input and data collected from other market researches and competitor analysis as a source of information you can use in the SWOT process to gain better results.
+Consider your customer's input and data collected from other market research and competitor analysis as a source of information you can use in the SWOT process to gain better results.

-At its core, the SWOT technique believes that all the factors (internal or external) that impact an online business's success and growth can be divided into four categories, including strengths, weaknesses, opportunities, and threats.
+At its core, the SWOT technique believes that all the factors (internal or external) that impact an online business's success and growth can be divided into four categories: competitor strengths, weaknesses, opportunities, and threats.

 Usually, these factors are represented in the form of a SWOT chart, which is a matrix consisting of four quadrants.

-Of these, strengths and weaknesses are internal factors, while opportunities and threats represent external factors.
+Of these, strengths and weaknesses are internal factors, while opportunities and specific threats represent external factors.

 Internal Factors Include: